top of page

 Learning Capacity

-Together, these capacities form the backbone of an adaptive organization.
+Together, these three capacities form the backbone of an adaptive organization.

 Why It Matters

-For us, this started with curiosity.
-We wanted to understand why some organizations seem to bend without breaking, while others crack under the same pressure.
+For us, this work began with curiosity.
+We wanted to understand why some organizations bend without breaking under pressure, while others crack under similar conditions.

-The Adaptive Capacity Diagnostic™ shines a light on how much you have and how much is holding you back.
-And that kind of clarity is the first step toward building a stronger, more resilient organization.
+The Adaptive Capacity Diagnostic™ measures how much of that capacity an organization has today and shows where the limits are.
+That kind of clarity is often the first step toward building something more resilient over time.

 Comments